MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 In most cases, you use the Office Deployment Tool or Group Policy to [configure the appropriate update settings](configure-update-settings-for-office-365-proplus.md).

 > [!IMPORTANT]
-> Because individual updates aren't available for Office 365 ProPlus, you can't use Windows Update, Windows Server Update Services (WSUS), or System Center Configuration Manager to download and apply individual updates to Office 365 ProPlus.
+> Because individual updates aren't available for Office 365 ProPlus, you can't use Windows Update, Windows Server Update Services (WSUS), or Microsoft Endpoint Configuration Manager to download and apply individual updates to Office 365 ProPlus.

 ## Apply updates automatically from the Internet to Office 365 ProPlus
 <a name="Internet"> </a>